Frenchie To Go, Terroirs d’Avenir and L’Arbre a Cafe

 They also carry what is perhaps the oddest coffee I’ve ever seen in Paris – or in the world – Jacu coffee, which is made from beans collected from the droppings of Jacu birds.
 Which, unlike the now-industrialized civet coffee, is collected from birds that run wild on an estate.

-It’s pricey stuff at €312 per kilo (about $422 for 2.2 pounds), so it’s not something your going to scoop into your percolator.
+It’s pricey stuff at €312 per kilo (about $422 for 2.2 pounds), so it’s not something you’re going to scoop into your percolator.
 But was served cold-brewed – and in wine glasses, which was the best way to capture the flavor of this elusive coffee.
 My palate isn’t refined enough for that kind of coffee experience, but for those experts out there, here’s your chance to taste it.
 I’ll stick with my usual café express.

 All the coffee in the shop is from single-estate and single-farms.
 (You can get coffee from L’Arbre à Café from European Coffee Society.)
 And although my tastes run more toward espresso, citrons, quince, pastrami, and chorizo, it’s nice to know that I can have them all on one street.